 Annually, St. Martin’s supports the United Thank Offering, Millennium Goals and financially supports international, national and local relief efforts.
 Our members also serve in local civic and service organizations, as well as on building and medical missions in New Orleans, Peru, and Honduras.
 We provide financial support for the annual Children’s Christmas Party sponsored by JCFD #4.
 Additionally, the congregation hosts, if time permits, Lessons and Carols with High Tea to celebrate the Christmas season.

-The Church’s major outreach and support program is a monthly Food Pantry.
+The Church’s major outreach and support program is a Food Pantry.

 St. Martin’s helps those who need assistance to adequately feed their family.
 The Food Pantry at St. Martin’s is proud to serve the families of Shady Cove and surrounding communities.
 We provide fresh produce, meat, dairy, dried beans, rice and oatmeal as well as other basic items when available, to supplement what is provided by other sources.